J. McRee Elrod: Gay pride

 In the late 1970s, Elrod came out as a gay man.
 After moving from Vancouver to Vancouver Island in 1990, he joined the Unitarian Church of Victoria, although not serving as a minister, and advocated for the congregation to be welcoming, initially to gays, subsequently to other diversities.
 He served on several national-level committees of the Canadian Unitarian Council (CUC), including as chair of the Equal Marriage Working Group.
 The president of the CUC reported in 2004, "Mac contributed an enormous amount of his time to this effort and without his generous financial support, and the pro bono work of our Counsel Robert J. Hughes and Kenneth W. Smith, the CUC could not have been one of 26 interveners who participated in the [2004] Canadian Supreme Court hearings [concerning same sex marriage]."

 Drug policy reform

 As chair of the Drug Policy Monitoring Group of the Canadian Unitarian Council, Elrod drafted and championed the CUC social responsibility resolution, "Alternatives to Drug Prohibition," adopted at the CUC AGM, Winnipeg, 2003.

 Miscellaneous

 An enthusiastic patron of the arts, Elrod attended the Fats Waller musical revue, "Ain’t Misbehavin’" over 100 times during its Vancouver run in 1984-1985.

-Canadian author and humorist Bill Richardson modeled the character "J. Macdonald Bellwether II" in his book, Bachelor Brothers' Bed and Breakfast after Elrod, describing him as "short-tempered, intolerant, and disinclined to suffer fools gladly."
+Canadian author and humorist Bill Richardson modelled the character "J. Macdonald Bellwether II" in his book, Bachelor Brothers' Bed and Breakfast after Elrod, describing him as "short-tempered, intolerant, and disinclined to suffer fools gladly."

 Elrod appeared in 1990 comedy movie Short Time, playing the part of a minister officiating at a funeral.